csmutz/apache_tcp_info/README.md

 Is there a better resource?

+Callbacks to use:
+ - ap_hook_process_connection: Collect info for connection
+ - ap_hook_fixups for making env variables available
+ - ?? to register custom logging function

 #### Changes to Apache

 To get access to saved SYN, core apache will need to be modified to set SOCKOPT on listen socket.